Mr. Baseball

 Mr. Baseball is a 1992 American sports comedy film directed by Fred Schepisi, starring Tom Selleck, Ken Takakura, Dennis Haysbert, and Aya Takanashi.
-It depicts a tumultuous season in the career of veteran New York Yankees first baseman Jack Elliot, who is traded to the Chunichi Dragons of the Japanese Central League during Spring Training, and forced to contend with overwhelming expectations and cultural differences during the Dragons' run at the pennant.
+Selleck plays a veteran New York Yankees first baseman, Jack Elliot, who is traded to the Chunichi Dragons in Japan and must contend with cultural differences.

+Mr. Baseball was released by Universal Pictures on October 2, 1992.
 Although the film was a limited success, it remains accurate, as of the 2020s, in portraying the peculiarities of Japanese baseball.
 It is used as a training resource by foreign professional baseball players who join a Japanese team.

 Plot

-Jack Elliot is an aging American baseball player unsuspectingly put on the trade block during Spring Training in 1992 by the New York Yankees in favor of "rookie phenom" first baseman Ricky Davis, and there's only one taker: the Nagoya Chunichi Dragons of Japan's Nippon Professional Baseball.
+Jack Elliot is an aging American baseball player for the New York Yankees.
+During 1992 spring training, he is traded to the Nagoya Chunichi Dragons of Japan's Nippon Professional Baseball.

-Upon arrival in Japan, Elliot clashes with the Japanese culture and the team's manager, and before long he alienates his new teammates.
+Jack clashes with Japanese culture and the team manager and alienates his new teammates.
 He believes the rules and management style of his new skipper, Uchiyama, are ludicrous, and continues to do things his way, which leads his already dwindling performance to suffer even more.
-His only ally on the team is another American ballplayer, Max "The Hammer" Dubois, with whom he commiserates about his frustrations.
-However, Max is a team player on the Dragons, and warns Elliot to be one too.
-At the same time, Elliot develops a relationship with the beautiful Hiroko, who he later learns is Uchiyama's daughter.
+His only ally is another American ballplayer, Max "the Hammer" Dubois, with whom he commiserates about his frustrations.
+However, Max is a team player on the Dragons, and warns Jack to be one too.
+Jack develops a relationship with Hiroko, who he discovers is Uchiyama's daughter.

-After one too many outbursts, including knocking out his interpreter during a brawl, Elliot is suspended from play.
-After meeting Hiroko's family, including Uchiyama, Uchiyama admits to Jack that he hired him over the objections of management and now his own career, not just Jack's, is in jeopardy.
-Dragons management wanted Pete Clifton from Boston, but Uchiyama pulled some strings with management to pick Jack because he was the right choice to turn the team around.
-After hearing this, Elliot swallows his pride and admits his deficiencies.
+After one too many outbursts, including knocking out his interpreter during a brawl, Jack is suspended from play.
+After meeting Hiroko's family, including Uchiyama, Uchiyama admits to Jack (in well spoken english) that he hired him over the objections of management and now his own career, not just Jack's, is in jeopardy.
+Dragons management wanted Pete Clifton from Boston, but Uchiyama picked Jack because he was the right choice to turn the team around.
+After hearing this, Jack swallows his pride and admits his deficiencies.
 Uchiyama becomes his mentor.

-In a rare show of humility, he apologizes to the team in Japanese, erroneously saying he wants to build a "chopstick" (箸, hashi) rather than a "bridge" (橋, hashi) of friendship (the words are homophones but stressed differently) and the team rallies around him and teaches him the value of sportsmanship and respect for hard work.
-Uchiyama lifts his suspension and begins to work with Elliot on improving his play.
-The reinvigorated Elliot's enthusiasm for team play is contagious and the mediocre Dragons become contenders for the Central League pennant.
-In the process, he also uses a Japanese tradition of being able to tell off Uchiyama while intoxicated to convince him to encourage his players to be more aggressive and "have a little fun."
+Jack apologizes to the team in Japanese.
+They rally around him and teach him the value of sportsmanship and respect for hard work.
+Uchiyama lifts his suspension and begins to work with Jack on improving his play.
+Jack's enthusiasm inspires the mediocre Dragons to become contenders for the Central League pennant.
+Jack also uses a Japanese tradition of haranguing a superior while intoxicated to convince Uchiyama to encourage his players to be more aggressive and have fun.